Sula, Montana

 Sula is a census-designated place (CDP) in Ravalli County, Montana, United States.
-The population was 37 at the 2010 census.
+It is named after the community of Sula, which it encompasses, and was established about 2010, prior to that year's census.
+The population of the CDP was 37 at the 2010 census.

+History

-The area was originally called Ross's Hole from Alexander Ross, a Hudson’s Bay Company fur trader who had traveled through the area in spring 1824.
-In 1889, settlers named the post office after Ursula (Sula for short) Thompson, purportedly the first non-Indian child born in Ross’s Hole.
+The area was originally called Ross's Hole from Alexander Ross, a Hudson's Bay Company fur trader who had traveled through the area in spring 1824.
+In 1889, settlers named the post office after Ursula (Sula for short) Thompson, purportedly the first non-Indian child born in Ross's Hole.